138paulmiller/tial/README.md

 ## tial
 Tial Is Another Language.
 It is also an LL(1) parser generator.
 This repository comes with the ll1 package.
-This package contains is used to construct an LL(1) parser to return a corresponding parse tree.
+This package is used to construct an LL(1) parser from a grammar and will generate corresponding parse tree from input source.

 #### Building a Custom Language
 This project bridges the gap between the grammar definition and evaluation stage.